clearlinux/clear-linux-documentation/source/index.rst

 :ref:`tooling`
     Clear Linux is a little different from other distros.
-Here are some important tools and concept for managing your install.
+Here are some important tools and concepts for managing your install.

 :ref:`guides`
     Guides show how to complete common tasks that help you leverage |CL| native